lidofinance/audits/README.md

 Lido has engaged Runtime Verification to formally verify the correctness and safety properties of the smart contracts that comprise the Lido Dual Governance mechanism.

 See full [report](Runtime%20Verification%20Dual%20Governance%20Formal%20Verification%20Report%2002-2025.pdf) for more details.

-### 06-2025 Statemind Dual Governance Deployment and Voting Script Review

-See [note](Statemind%20Dual%20Governance%20Deployment%20and%20Voting%20Script%20Review%20Report%2006-2025.pdf) contents for more details.

 ### 04-2025 MixBytes Off-chain Audit of Lido Oracle v5